 Best place to find information and services that your council provides...

-Changes to food labelling have now been in place since December 2014 and this new legislation is called the EU Food Information for Consumers Regulation (EU FIC).
+Changes to food labelling have been in place since December 2014 and this legislation is called the EU Food Information for Consumers Regulation (EU FIC).
 They help provide allergen ingredients information in a clearer and more consistent way.
-For example, any of the 14 allergens that are on the regulatory list are to be emphasised on the label of a pre packaged food if they are used as ingredients.
+For example, any of the 14 allergens that are on the regulatory list are to be emphasised on the label of a pre-packaged food if they are used as ingredients.

 The school meals service works closely with Primary and Secondary Head Teachers, Healthy Schools, Dental Health, Healthy Living, and Dieticians, to ensure a whole school approach to provide a nutritional meal for children every day.
 The Schools Nutritional Action Group (SNAG) is made up of professionals based around food, health and well being within St.Helens.